motorcycle tours cambodia & LAOS

 We’ll then load up the bikes on our aquatic taxi and board a wooden boat and chug over to the other side of the river where the trails await.

-And what incredible trails they are – a thirty-five kilometre long beauty that winds through the jungle, across rivers and passes through tiny and remote villages.
+And what incredible trails they are – a thirty-five kilometre long beauty that winds through the trees, across rivers and passes through tiny and remote villages.
 We’ll need to cross another two rivers on wooden boats before reaching the end of the trail.

 Waking up on a river island, the only way to start the day is a refreshing swim – and it might well clear your head from the previous evening’s beers!
-After bidding a fond farewell to our river island we will scoot the boat over to a small island village for a delicious breakfast of egg-fried rice and strong Lao coffee.
+After bidding a fond farewell to our river island we will scoot the boat over to a small village for a delicious breakfast of egg-fried rice and strong Lao coffee.

 We will then head back to the boat to chug out into the middle of the river to spot the incredibly rare Irrawaddy Dolphins.
 There are only around half a dozen left in this part of the country and a mere eighty-five left in the entire Mekong.